Precision Forestry Cooperative

 Dr. Meghan Halabisky is a remote sensing research scientist with the PFC/RSGAL.
 Her research focus in on wetlands and she is the co-lead on the NASA funded CMS Teal Carbon Project within the PFC.

-Dr. Kathleen Wolf is a research social scientist, some of her work includes Green Cities and Health project.
+Dr. Kathleen Wolf research social scientist, some of her work includes Green Cities and Health project.

 Jonathan Kane is a remote sensing specialist, who work across the labs within the PFC.

-Maureen Duane is a Project Manager and Stakeholder Communications with a background in forestry and remote sensing.
-Maureen works on the NASA Carbon Monitoring System funded projects Teal Carbon (Dr. Moskal and Dr. Halabisky) and Regional Biomass Carbon Dynamics (Dr. Kane) as well several projects mapping fuel characteristics and fire behavior/effects (Dr. Prichard).
+Maureen Duane is a Research Coordinator, with a background in forestry and remote sensing, who provides project management and stakeholder communications support.
+Maureen works on the NASA Carbon Monitoring System funded projects Teal Carbon (Dr. Moskal and Dr. Halabisky).

 The PFC is comprised of four research laboratories and one research group: